poncardasm/learn-finnish/ai-prompts/direct-translation.md

 Only include the translation.
 No commentary, explanations, or extra information.

-Please answer "Valmis!" when you’re ready to begin.
+Answer "Valmis!" when you’re ready to begin.
 ```